-Call us to pilot our wireless sensor solution for inventory monitoring, infection control and cleanliness management in restaurants, parks, railway stations, stadiums, hospitals, universities.
+Call us to pilot our wireless sensor solution for inventory monitoring, infection control, and cleanliness management in restaurants, parks, railway stations, stadiums, hospitals, universities.

-Read about our subsidiary company that builds software for eyecare hospitals in Vietnam, Myanmar, Cambodia, Laos and Thailand.
+Read about our subsidiary company that builds software for eyecare hospitals in Vietnam, Myanmar, Cambodia, Laos, and Thailand.

-Healthcare workers & infection control
+Hospital monitoring – healthcare workers & infection control

-Standard workforce tracking solution incorporates three key components: badges worn by health care workers, which emit radio-frequency identification (RFID) signals; sensors in patient rooms and throughout the hospital that read these RFID signals; and dispensers that read badges.
+Standard workforce tracking solution incorporates three key components: badges worn by health care workers, which emit radio-frequency identification (RFID) signals; sensors inpatient rooms and throughout the hospital that read these RFID signals; and dispensers that read badges.
 Dispensers utilize electronics to capture hand-cleaning activity on a group basis, as opposed to requiring employees to wear a badge and be tracked individually.
-It draws on an evidence-based, statistically valid algorithm that determines how many times workers should have cleaned their hands, based on hospital-specific data such as number of patients in the unit and nurse-to-staff patient ratio, to derive a compliance rate.
+It draws on an evidence-based, statistically valid algorithm that determines how many times workers should have cleaned their hands, based on hospital-specific data such as a number of patients in the unit and nurse-to-staff patient ratio, to derive a compliance rate.

-Hand hygiene and infection control in Hospitals
+Hospital monitoring – hand hygiene and infection control